gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Formations Guide.md

 **Beta 1.8 Prerelease 1-1**
 - Updating a furnace into a lit furnace which will update a piston and then pushing the furnace will displace it's block entity.
 This allows for furnace block entity in any block in the game that normally has a block entity
+- Updating a Chest from Beta 1.7.3 will cause it to be a darkness block inside the chest because previously chests were opaque and a full block.
+Any block changes around the chest will break it.

 **Beta 1.9 Prerelease 2 (MOD)**
 > [!Note]